TrackerControl/tracker-control-android/README.md

 *Country Visualisation*: TrackerControl offers to visualise the countries to which trackers sent data.
 The code was kindly offered by [Takuma Seno](https://github.com/takuseno/GeoMap).
 To map IP addresses to countries, TrackerControl includes the GeoLite2 database, created by MaxMind, available from <https://www.maxmind.com>.

+*ClassyShark3xodus*: TrackerControl allows to detect trackers in the app code.
+The signatures to do this are taken from [ClassyShark3xodus](https://bitbucket.org/oF2pks/fdroid-classyshark3xodus/src).

 ## License
 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).